 Understandably, banks charge a fee when borrowers make late monthly payments.
 Late payments signal to the bank that the borrower is at risk of defaulting on the loan, which will result in a loss for the lender.
 As such, banks charge late payment penalties.
 When borrowers are late in their monthly payment, banks charge somewhere around 25% (or whatever the prevailing interest rate is at the time) on the overdue amount and add a penalty fee of 2.5% or S$60 to $S100 on top of that.
 We strongly recommend you always make on-time payments to avoid these costly fees and minimize the total cost of your loan.

 Another fee commonly charged by personal lenders is an early repayment (or prepayment) penalty.
 When borrowers pay off their debt earlier than the bank expects, the lender ends up making less interest income from the loan than they initially expected.
 To make up for the difference, they charge a prepayment penalty.
 This can range from 2.5% to 3% of the redemption amount, or sometimes can come in a form of a fixed fee ranging from S$100 to $250.
 Given this, it is crucial to carefully consider the loan duration that you require before applying and to stick to the scheduled payments.

 Total Cost of Personal Loans & Monthly Installment

 The total cost of your personal loan is the sum of interest payments and the processing fee you pay over the course of your loan’s tenure.
 As long as you don’t make late or early payments, this is the amount you end up paying to the lender in exchange for borrowing the money.

-These two numbers are the most important factors you want to focus on before submitting an application for personal loan.
-You want to minimize the total cost of your personal loan, while making sure that your finances can comfortably handle the monthly installment required to pay off the loan.
+These two numbers are the most important factors you want to focus on before submitting an application for a personal loan.
+You want to minimize the total cost of your personal loan while making sure that your finances can comfortably handle the monthly installment required to pay off the loan.